 In August 1985, a community meeting was convened at Scott United Methodist Church in Pasadena, California bringing together peace-, understanding-, and freedom-loving people to address some of the spiritual, educational, economic, employment, health, and welfare problems facing the community.

-Beginning 10 years ago, the coalition introduced an art contest to include the growing pool of talented student visual artists.
-Notably, the combined entries from both the essay and art contests have numbered well into the thousands:
+Beginning in 2003, the coalition introduced the art contest to include the growing pool of talented student visual artists.
+Notably, the combined entries from both the essay and art contests have numbered well into the thousands.
+To date,

 - 20,000 students have entered the essay contest